CHTC/chtc-website-source/_uw-research-computing/condor-submit-quick-ref.md

 ## Scale beyond local capacity

 These options are best for short (<8hr) or checkpointable jobs.
 Expands matching opportunities across campus.
-Read more about [scaling beyond local capacity](scaling-htc). **Do not include `HasCHTCStaging` in the requirements**.
+Read more about [scaling beyond local capacity](scaling-htc). **If you are using these options, do not include `HasCHTCStaging` in the requirements**.

 | Option | Use | Notes and Examples |
 | --- | --- | --- |